vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 L = -\ln(p_c)
 $$

 where $c$ is the correct class (in our case, the correct digit) and $p_c$ is the predicted probability for class $c$.
+As always, a lower loss is better.
 For example, in the best case, we'd have

 $$
 p_c = 1, L = -\ln(1) = 0